 Eventually, they will get bored of this hype and the lack of development.
 This also goes for refusing to evolve and stretch your skills out.
 Sticking to your comfort zone can be pretty stifling.

 Do the published novelists think their first-ever book and their twentieth book are the same quality?
 I doubt it, after all, you as a person change and develop and so does your skills.

 So, how do you get the time?
 Simple (or maybe not so simple) you budget your time.
 You work out what needs to get done, when to do it and then stick to it.

-However my personal rule of thumb is work out time for your writing first!
+However, my personal rule of thumb is to work out the time for your writing first!
 If you do everything else and then try and squeeze in your writing, you will likely not do it.

 Either you won’t find the time, or you will give yourself too little or worse something else will run over and eat away your writing time.

 So, decide how much writing you want to get done in a day or a week, and plan it.
 Then stick to it (not easy, I know).
 If this is important to you, make the time for it.

 A pretty nasty virtue if you ask me and made twice as difficult due to the excess of technology that makes everything move so quickly.